-^{}The amounts for subsequent years may be larger than \$6,000 and \$7,000 as they will be adjusted by a COLA.

-4.4.B Spousal.
-You will be eligible to make a spousal contribution if the following rules are satisfied:

-- · You and your spouse must each have your own traditional IRA. - You must be married as of the end of the tax year (i.e. December 31). - You must file a joint income tax return. - You must have qualified compensation includable in gross income which is less than that of your spouse.
+- The amounts for subsequent years may be larger than \$6,000 and \$7,000 as they will be adjusted by a COLA - 4.4.B Spousal.
+You will be eligible to make a spousal contribution if the following rules are satisfied: - · You and your spouse must each have your own traditional IRA. - · You must be married as of the end of the tax year (i.e. December 31). - · You must file a joint income tax return.

+· You must have qualified compensation includable in gross income which is less than that of your spouse.

 A spousal IRA is an IRA to which a spousal IRA contribution has been made.
 Due to a law change in 2013, spousal IRAs were renamed as Kay Bailey Hutchison Spousal IRAs.
-Note there was no change in any of the rules applying to such IRAs.

-Your annual traditional IRA contribution for 2019 and 2020 will be limited to the lesser of \$6,000 or \$7,000, as applicable, or the sum of your compensation which is includable in gross income for such year plus the compensation of your spouse as reduced by your spouse's contribution to his or her own traditional IRA and Roth IRA.
-In addition, when your Roth IRA contribution is aggregated with your traditional IRA contributions and with the contributions of your spouse, the maximum permissible amount for all IRAs will be the lesser of 12,000, \$13,000 or \$14,000 for 2019 and 2020, as applicable, or 100% of your qualified combined incomes.
+Your annual traditional IRA contribution for 2020 and 2021 is limited to the lesser of \$6,000 or \$7,000, as applicable, or the sum of your compensation which is includable in gross income for such year plus the compensation of your spouse as reduced by your spouse's contribution to his or her own traditional IRA and Roth IRA.
+In addition, when your Roth IRA contribution is aggregated with your traditional IRA contributions and with the contributions of your spouse, the maximum permissible amount for all IRAs will be the lesser of 12,000, \$13,000 or \$14,000 for 2020 and 2021, as applicable, or 100% of your qualified combined incomes.